Foreign Lawyer LL.M. - Curriculum

-Each LL.M. candidate must take at least one course that requires submission of a significant paper (an Independent research course may fulfill this requirement), or they may elect to complete a thesis.
+Each LL.M. candidate must take at least one course that requires submission of a significant paper; an Independent Research course may fulfill this requirement.

 - The examinations of LL.M. candidates will be specifically identified and graded outside of any curve established by the School of Law.

 - LL.M. candidates will be graded in all courses on a pass/fail/honors basis.